 The evolution of the depiction of the Vetal image itself is interesting.
 Traditionally, he preferred to go au naturel, and so the idols were displayed that way.
 But nowadays the ‘naked truth’ makes people somewhat uncomfortable, and therefore in several temples he has reluctantly taken to wearing the dhoti.
 (Reminds me of Bertrand Russell who wrote that whoever coined the phrase “the naked truth” must have perceived the connection that nakedness is shocking to most people, and so is truth.)

 During the years 2006-2008, I set off on Vetal‘s spoor and checked off 45 of the surviving old sites in Goa (around 5 still to go).
-I scored many delightful images, confirming the televangelical geezer Pat Robertson‘s view that we Hindus are indeed worshippers of the devil (nothing gives me more pleasure than spending quality time with the devil).
+At every shrine, faced with the fierce image of Vetal, I remember chuckling at the thought of the televangelist Pat Robertson and his rant that we Hindus are worshippers of the devil.